The Quantum Formalism Revisited: Canonical Classical Mechanics and Quantum Mechanics in Comparison

-Whereas a \emph{classical} pure state is fully determined by only two real numbers $(p_0,q_0)$, a \emph{quantal} pure state needs an infinite sequence of complex numbers for its characterization (given an ONB in $\H=\LL^2(\R)$).
+A \emph{pure} classical state is fully determined by only two real numbers $(p_0,q_0)$.
+In contrast, a pure quantum state needs an infinite sequence of complex numbers for its characterization [given an ONB in $\LL^2(\R)$], many of them possibly equal to $0$.